jjohnson2701/EditsToISCEContainer/README.md

 	Progress can be checked by using the sacct command.
 By following these instructions, an email will be sent when it finishes.
 	The completed files will be placed wherever JOBDIR is set to, in the jobscript_5m_array.sh file.

-*Explanation of what the results are.. explain by naming convention.
+* Explanation of what the results are to come in the future..
+Will be broken down by naming convention.

 Best of luck!
-If additional questions remain, feel free to email me.
+If additional questions remain, feel free to reach out.

-Sketch of file infrastructure, referenced earlier in instructions: